 Growing jalapeno pepper plants in pots is a great way to add some spice to your container garden.
 With the right growing conditions, you can enjoy a bountiful harvest of delicious hot peppers all season long.

 Choosing the right pot size and type of container:

-When growing jalapeno plants in pots, it’s important to choose the right pot size.
+When growing jalapeno pepper plants in pots, it’s important to choose the right pot size.
 Jalapeno plants need plenty of space to grow, so a larger pot is always a better option.
 A pot that is at least 12 inches in diameter and 12 inches deep is ideal for one jalapeno plant.
 Additionally, it’s important to choose a container with drainage holes to prevent excess water buildup.